 Secondary osteoporosis, which can affect both adults and children, results from another primary disorder or therapy.
 Some examples are included in the box below.

-As the primary condition, juvenile rheumatoid arthritis provides a good illustration of the possible causes of secondary osteoporosis.
+As the primary condition, juvenile idiopathic arthritis (also known as juvenile rheumatoid arthritis) provides a good illustration of the possible causes of secondary osteoporosis.
 In some cases, the disease process itself can cause osteoporosis.
-For example, some studies have found that children with juvenile rheumatoid arthritis have bone mass that is lower than expected, especially near the joints affected by arthritis.
+For example, some studies have found that children with juvenile idiopathic arthritis have bone mass that is lower than expected, especially near the joints affected by arthritis.
 In other cases, medication used to treat the primary disorder may reduce bone mass.
-For example, drugs such as prednisone, used to treat severe cases of juvenile rheumatoid arthritis, negatively affect bone mass.
+For example, drugs such as prednisone, used to treat severe cases of juvenile idiopathic arthritis, negatively affect bone mass.
 Finally, some behaviors associated with the primary disorder may lead to bone loss or reduction in bone formation.
-For example, a child with juvenile rheumatoid arthritis may avoid physical activity, which is necessary for building and maintaining bone mass, because it may aggravate his or her condition or cause pain.
+For example, a child with juvenile idiopathic arthritis may avoid physical activity, which is necessary for building and maintaining bone mass, because it may aggravate his or her condition or cause pain.

 For children secondary osteoporosis, the best course of action is to identify and treat the underlying disorder.
 In the case of medication-induced juvenile osteoporosis, it is best to treat the primary disorder with the lowest effective dose of the osteoporosis-inducing medication.
 If an alternative medication is available and effective, the child’s doctor may consider prescribing it.
 Like all children, those with secondary osteoporosis also need a diet rich in calcium and vitamin D and as much physical activity as possible given the limitations of the primary disorder.